w3c/tocc/management/Framework.md

 ####Model Kinds

-The Usage Viewpoint includes two model kinds:
+The Usage Viewpoint includes three model kinds:

 - Use case model kind
 - Scenario model kind
+- Information flow class diagram model kind

+Each use case shall be associated with one use case model.
 Each use case model shall be associated with one or more scenario models, which provide additional details about the use case; scenario models are generally specific to a single use case.
+Each use case model may be associated with zero or more information flow class diagram models, which depict the information from the CDM that is used by the use case; information flow class diagram models are often associated with multiple use cases.

+Information flow class diagram models depict the content of the City Data Model; thus, the typical work flow is:

+1. The use case specification is developed
+2. A notional information flow class diagram is conceptualized (i.e., might not be shown within the CDMRA)
+3. The notional information flow class diagram is harmonized with the existing content of the CDM (i.e., part of the Information View); this might entail adding new data elements to the CDM, revising existing data elements, and revising the notional information flow class diagram model to conform to the revised CDM
+4. Developing a final information flow class diagram model
+5. Linking the information flow class diagram model to the use case specification

+Thus, initial versions of a use case model are likely not to include an information flow class diagram model or might only include a notional diagram.
+However, once fully specified, the use case model should provide a link to the information flow class diagram model, which will be fully consistent with the content of the CDM.
+The information flow class diagram model kind is a part of both the Use Case Viewpoint and the Information Viewpoint and is formally defined in the Information Viewpoint section.

 #### Use Case Model Kind